matarillo/fsharp_for_fun_and_profit-ja/src/content/docs/README.md

+---
-# F# for Fun and Profit eBook 日本語訳
+title: "F# for Fun and Profit eBook 日本語訳"
+description: ""
+---

 This is a Japanese translation of ["F# for Fun and Profit eBook"](https://swlaschin.gitbooks.io/fsharpforfunandprofit/content/).
 The github repository for the Japanese version is [here](https://github.com/matarillo/fsharp_for_fun_and_profit-ja).